noblejasper/dotfiles/macosx/atom/packages/dash/README.md

 apm install dash
 ```

-Alternatively open `Preferences -> Packages` and search for `dash`.
+Alternatively, open `Settings/Preferences -> Install` and search for `dash`.

 ## Usage

 Look up the word under the current cursor or any selected text by pressing `ctrl-h`.
 By default, this will cause a syntax sensitive search (E.g. it'll search based on the current file type).
 If you want to search all documentation, press `ctrl-alt-h`.

-**Please note:** This plugin will work also with Velocity on Windows and Zeal on Mac.
+**Please note:** This plugin will work also with Velocity on Windows and Zeal on Linux.

 ### Adding additional docsets